stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 ### The Rest (that you need to know)

 By now I assume you would have noticed the general theme of my proposed logging strategy revolves around clear and specific documentating logs' purposes.
+It is important that we treat logging as part of our requirements, and be specific about what keywords, messages we want to tag in log context for them to be effectively indexed.
+Only by doing that, we can be aware of each and every piece of logs that we produce, and in turn a clear vision into our systems.

 As logs are upgraded to first-class citizens with concerete technical requirements inside our specs, the implications are that they would need to be:

 - maintained and updated as the business and technical requirements evolves